Data

-Multiple Matrix Regression with Randomization (R function: MMRR)
+Multiple Matrix Regression with Randomization (MMRR)

-MMRR presents a method for quantifying and disentangling the relative effects of isolation by distance (IBD) and isolation by environment (IBE).
-In practice, this method can easily be extended to quantify the relationships between any number of explanatory variables that can be represented as distance matrices and a given response variable (e.g. genetic distances).
+MMRR provides a method for quantifying and disentangling the relative effects of isolation by distance (IBD) and isolation by environment (IBE).
+In practice, this method can be extended to quantify the relationships between any number of explanatory variables that can be represented as distance matrices and a given response variable (e.g. genetic distances).

 R code and a brief tutorial: MMRR tutorial